beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 1. Apply 64 filters of 1 by 1 convolution, get `28 x 28 x 64` output
-2. Apply 96 filters of 1 by 1 convolution, then apply 128 `5 x 5` filters to get `28 x 28 x 128` output
+2. Apply 96 filters of 1 by 1 convolution, then apply 128 `3 x 3` filters to get `28 x 28 x 128` output
-3. Apply 96 filters of 1 by 1 convolution,
+3. Apply 16 filters of 1 by 1 convolution, then apply 32 `5 x 5` filters to get `28 x 28 x 32` output
-4. For above example pooling,<span style="color:red">in order to concatenate all of outputs at the end, use the same type of padding for pooling.</span>. the output will be `28 x 28 x 192`.
+4. For above example pooling,<span style="color:red">in order to concatenate all of outputs at the end, use the same type of padding for pooling.</span> The output will be `28 x 28 x 192`.
 Then apply one more 1 by 1 convolutional layer to shrink the number of channel to `28 x 28 x 32`
 5. In the end, channel concatenation

  ![](/img/post/cnn/week2pic11.png)